Hariprasath2007-coder/NearMe/README.md

                 It is located in Vadapalani, Chennai, Tamil Nadu, India.
 It was renovated in the 1920s and a Rajagopuram was built during that time.
-The temple has grown in popularity, which is believed to be in part due to the patronage of cinema stars.
-The temple is built on the traditional lines of south Indian temples.
+The temple has grown in popularity, which is believed to be in part due to the patronage of cinema stars.  in standing position.
-                The Rajagopuram at the entrance has several stuccos with the legends of the Skanda Purana depicted on them.
-The Moolavar (main deity) resembles the Palani temple idol and is in standing position.
 The belief is very strong here that people who cannot undertake the pilgrimage to the Palani temple can visit the Vadapalani temple with their offerings.
 Palaniandavar showers devotees with his blessings just the same as in Southern Palani.
 His grace